 It should be noted that the cases for which no data were available on their percentages of incoming exchange students or foreign degree students have not been taken into account in these models, while Gamma UK has such a combination of activities that this case does not logically fit into one of the models.

-2: e.g. visiting lecturers, changes in the teaching/learning process; 3: these activities are only taken up by some of the cases with a comprehensive model; 4: Staff mobility programmes are taken up by two of the cases with a comprehensive+ model.
+4: Staff mobility programmes are taken up by two of the cases with a comprehensive+ model.